dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/setup-sl.md

 ## Set up dbt Semantic Layer

-You can set up the dbt Semantic Layer in dbt Cloud at the environment and  project level by following these steps:
+You can set up the dbt Semantic Layer in dbt Cloud at the environment and project level.
+To configure the new Semantic Layer, you must have a successful run in your new environment.

 1. Create new [deployment environment](/docs/deploy/deploy-environments#create-a-deployment-environment) or use an existing environment on dbt 1.6 or higher.
 2. Navigate to **Account Settings** and select the specific project you want to enable the Semantic Layer for.